mozilla/addons-server/docs/topics/api/collections.rst

     permission to list collections other than your own.

 This endpoint allows you to list all collections authored by the specified user.
+The results are sorted by the most recently updated collection first.

 .. http:get:: /api/v3/accounts/account/(int:user_id|string:username)/collections/